Clint Killough

 Clinton Killough (born June 11, 1993) is an American college football coach who is the head football coach for the Incarnate Word Cardinals (UIW).

 Playing career

 Killough grew up in San Antonio, Texas and attended Douglas MacArthur High School.
+He played on the Brahmas football team.
 He was the Brahmas starting quarterback for three seasons.
 Killough was named first-team All-District 26-5A as a senior after passing for 2,273 yards and 31 touchdowns while also rushing for 743 yards and 11 touchdowns.
 He initially committed and enrolled to play college football at Texas Tech.
 Killough spent the summer and fall of his redshirt season in Lubbock before transferring to Texas State.
 He spent one semester with the Bobcats before transferring to the University of the Incarnate Word.
 Over three seasons playing for the Cardinals he caught 54 passes for 692 yards and two touchdowns.
 His 90-yard touchdown reception on September 28, 2013, vs. Eastern New Mexico still stands as the longest touchdown from scrimmage in Cardinal history.